EP 250108a/SN 2025kg: Observations of the most nearby Broad-Line Type Ic Supernova following an Einstein Probe Fast X-ray Transient: Analysis Comparison to Past Events

-Turning to the broadened H$\alpha$ emission, we compare our SN\,2025kg spectrum at $\delta t = 42.5$~days to those of SN\,1998bw, SN\,2010bh and AT\,2018cow at $\delta t = 42.5 - 48.6$~days in the region of H$\alpha$ (Figure~\ref{fig:halpha}).
+Turning to the broadened H$\alpha$ emission, we fit a simple Gaussian profile to the feature (omitting the narrow component using \texttt{curvefit}, finding a full width at half maximum value of $\sim$50 \AA.
+We next compare our SN\,2025kg spectrum at $\delta t = 42.5$~days to those of SN\,1998bw, SN\,2010bh and AT\,2018cow at $\delta t = 42.5 - 48.6$~days in the region of H$\alpha$ (Figure~\ref{fig:halpha}).
 Spectra of SN\,2006aj beyond 20~days of the initial high-energy trigger are not available on WISeREP.
 Compared to the spectrum of SN\,2025kg binned at a resolution of 40 \AA, the broadened emission feature is stronger and more narrow in AT\,2018cow and absent or very weak in SN\,2010bh.
 Though a comparable bump in the spectrum of SN\,1998bw is observed, we note that this likely due to two absorption features on either side of H$\alpha$.
 Further, in SN\,1998bw the spectral shape in this region is is broadly consistent across several weeks of observations.
 In contrast, in SN\,2025kg the continuum is fairly flat over $\sim 5700-6000$~\AA at most epochs, but exhibits broad H$\alpha$ at one single epoch (Figure~\ref{fig:1d2dspectrum_halpha}).
 Thus, we conclude that absorption features cannot explain the broadened emission feature in SN\,2025kg, and that its most likely interpretation is that it arises from H interaction.

 Whether this feature is common in FXT SNe but not GRB-SNe, or if SN\,2025kg is an outlier amongst other FXT SNe remains to be seen.
 Indeed, since the H appears only in one spectrum it may be a transient feature that could occur more frequently in other Ic-BL SNe but is often missed because it appears only at later times, and is only visible for a short period.
 One potential explanation for this feature in SN\,2025kg is interaction with an extended H shell of circumstellar material (CSM), as was considered for AT\,2018cow \citep{Margutti+19,Perley+19}.
 However, in AT\,2018cow the broadened H$\alpha$ signature was stronger compared to the continuum and persisted over several weeks, and was generally narrower, whereas in SN\,2025kg the feature is weaker and absent in the spectrum at $\delta t =47.7$~days (Figure~\ref{fig:spectra_series}).
 Alternatively, this could be a signature of a stellar companion, as is observed in a small (1-5\%) fraction of Type Ia SNe \citep{Maguire+16,Tucker+20}.
 A larger sample of spectra at $\delta t \gtrsim 30$~days is critical to exploring the presence and temporal evolution of broadened H$\alpha$ in future FXT SNe.
 We further discuss implications of this feature in Section~\ref{sec:discuss_halpha}.